-Here they are, ordered by how badly they bite.
+Here they are, ordered by severity.

 Mistake one: confusing resources with actions.